Turin Cinema National Museum Reservation

 Museum of Cinema – Ticket types and discounts

-Note: The price calculated automatically by the system includes an online booking fee of €3.00 per ticket.
-The ticket price is subject to mandatory extra charges for temporary exhibitions.
+The ticket price may be subject to mandatory extra charges for temporary exhibitions.

 Cancellation Policy: Tickets for this museum are valid for a single admission and once booked, they may not be canceled nor changed for any reason.
 No refund will be given if they are not used.